 Plan for the week ahead during the weekend.
 Planning a weekly menu saves time.
 Plus, you don’t need to rack your brains for options.
 Assess your week and accordingly plan.
 Like, for busy days or when you have a late-running schedule, or a day when you want some me-time, plan simple and quick dinners.

 Fix certain options for breakfast and don’t change the menu frequently.
 Example, Oats idli on Monday, Peanut poha on Tuesday, Ragi pancakes on Wednesday, etc.

 Once the menu is decided, jot down an exhaustive ingredients list as per planned recipes.
 Buy your ingredients and refill, stock your refrigerator with fresh and natural products; clean them up and store in zip lock bags, shop healthy foods like nuts and seeds, oats, etc. This will save time on busy days plus you won’t reach for junk.
-Have a shopping list attached to the fridge and as soon as the last bottle of ketchup is emptied you can add it to the list.
+Have a shopping list attached to the fridge, and as soon as the last bottle of ketchup is emptied you can add it to the list.
 This way you already have your list of extras.

 Online grocery shopping can be an option for those wanting to save more time and avoid going shop to shop.
-You can also opt for monthly grocery purchase.
-Re-arrange the kitchen as per menu.
+You can also opt for monthly grocery purchases.
+Re-arrange the kitchen as per the menu.
 So the jars of oats, poha, ragi can be arranged next to each other as per the order of usage.

 3. Prepare batter in bulk

 Soak and ferment dals and rice to make batters.
 Prepare dosa/idli batter during the weekends and store for use during the week.
 You can quickly make variety with the batter by adding veggies or millet flour or oats etc for meals.